 Most small companies need this insurance, especially if you rent or own an office or commercial space.
 And many client contracts include requirements for general liability insurance.

-Even if these don’t apply to you, small businesses that work directly with clients and customers usually benefit from commercial general liability insurance.
+Even if these don’t apply to you, small businesses that work directly with clients and customers usually benefit from commercial general liability insurance, also known as a CGL policy.
 This insurance policy can keep your company financially stable if you’re sued by a customer or competitor.

-General liability insurance provides coverage for common lawsuits from third parties (people outside your business).
+General liability insurance provides coverage for common liability claims from third parties (people outside your business).

-This policy covers your legal defense costs if someone sues over a bodily injury, property damage, or advertising injury.
-It can pay for everything from hiring a lawyer to court-ordered judgments and settlements.
+Commercial general liability insurance covers legal defense costs if someone sues over a bodily injury, property damage, or advertising injury.
+Your CGL policy can pay for everything from hiring a lawyer to court-ordered judgments and settlements.

 Read more about what general liability insurance covers.